 Michelangelo was producing great art around the same time as Leonardo da Vinci and Raphael.
 This has led to the three of them often being mentioned in the same circles and an associated closeness being implied.
 However, this is not exactly the case.
 Leonardo was actually twenty-three years older than Michelangelo and Michelangelo was another eight years older than Raphael.
 Whilst the three of them would have had some interactions, it is very clear from Michelangelo’s lifestyle that he was not a member of any artist cohort or a collective.

-His legacy lives on through his artwork.
+His legacy lives on through his artwork, as seen in his influence on Rembrandt van Rijn.
 The Sistine Chapel and David are both works of art which are studied the world over, by school children, artists in training and by professional artists.
 There is no scope to the knowledge which can be picked up from studying the works of a true master.